HomeEmployee Benefits ResourcesLeaves and Time OffStress Leave in British Columbia - A Complete Guide (2025)

 Is Stress Leave in British Columbia Paid or Unpaid?

-• Paid sick days: As of January 1, 2022, employees are entitled to 5 paid sick days per year, which can be used for stress-related absences.
+As of January 1, 2022, British Columbia employees are entitled to five days of paid sick leave per year, which can be used for stress-related absences.

 • Employment Insurance (EI) sickness benefits: Eligible employees can receive up to 55% of their earnings, to a maximum of $573 per week, for up to 15 weeks.